oscaroregan/portfolio/AI-controller/index.md

 ## Performance Results

-PPO agents were evaluated using their **episode reward values** and compared against fixed torque-split baselines (constant split).
+PPO agents were evaluated using episode reward values and compared against fixed torque-split baselines (constant split).
 These rewards reflect the defined cost function (fuel usage, SOC behavior, and feasibility penalties), not direct real-world vehicle performance.

 Based on reward values, the learned policies improved on the best fixed baselines for two of the three modes: